 Australia has always been multilingual in a variety of ways since it was populated by humans.
 We offer a forum for those who investigate and document how speakers of (mainly non-Indigenous) languages apart from English have recorded and represented Australia.

 We expect to explain the basis of what an 'Australian community' might be when this idea is challenged and enriched through the multiple perspectives offered by non-English sources.
-We regularly meet in reading groups and have been active in seeking prospective collaborative research grants.

 In collaboration with the State Library of New South Wales.